 Bands with large box AC50s

 The images below will be added to in due course.
 Some constraits will have to be observed though.
-A huge number of bands, both little and well known, used AC50s.
+A huge number of bands used the new AC50s.
 It will not be possible to represent them all.

 Gene Vincent and the Londoners, 20th November 1964